SophieZheng998/ALI-Agent/README.md

 ![world](flow.png)

 ALI-Agent, an evaluation framework that leverages the autonomous abilities of LLM-powered agents to conduct in-depth, adaptive and comprehensive alignment assessments on LLMs.
 ALI-Agent operates through two principal stages: Emulation and Refinement.
 During the Emulation stage, ALI-Agent automates the generation of realistic test scenarios.
 In the Refinement stage, it iteratively refines the scenarios to probe long-tail risks.
 Specifically, ALI-Agent incorporates a memory module to guide test scenario generation, a tool-using module to reduce human labor in tasks such as evaluating feedback from target LLMs, and an action module to refine tests.
+[Read our paper]([https://arxiv.org/abs/2501.xxxxx](https://arxiv.org/abs/2405.14125))

 </div>